Our Gateway API allows users of third-party observability services, like Datadog, to send that data to New Relic.

 Requirements for the Gateway API:

-- This feature is currently in beta: for details, see our pre-release policy.
+- This feature is currently in preview: for details, see our pre-release policy.

 - Only supports DataDog:agent 6.x or higher.

 Here's an overview of the steps for enabling the Gateway API for DataDog:

 For DataDog: Our account representatives will work with you to map your Datadog API keys to New Relic keys.